Overinterpretation reveals image classification model pathologies: Results

-We first verify that the original models are able to classify these sparsified images just as accurately as their full image counterparts (Table~\ref{tab:metrics}).
-Moreover, the predictions on the pixel-subsets are just as confident: the mean drop in confidence for the predicted class between original images and these 5\% subsets is $-0.035$ (std dev. $= 0.107$), $-0.016$ ($0.094$), and $-0.012$ ($0.074$) computed over all CIFAR-10 test images for our ResNet20, ResNet18, and VGG16 models, respectively, which suggests severe overinterpretation by each model (negative values imply greater confidence on the 5\% subsets).
-We also find that these pixel subsets chosen through backward selection are more predictive than equally large pixel-subsets chosen uniformly at random from each image (Table~\ref{tab:metrics}), on which the models are unable to predict as accurately as on the original images or on the pixel-subsets found through backward selection.
-Figure~\ref{fig:heatmaps} shows the frequency of each pixel location in the 5\% backward selection pixel-subsets derived from each model across all CIFAR-10 test images.
+We retain 5\% of pixels in each image using local backward selection and mask the remaining 95\% with zeros (Section~\ref{sec:methods-overinterpretation}) and find models trained on full images classify these pixel-subsets as accurately as full images (Table~\ref{tab:metrics}).
+Figure~\ref{fig:heatmaps-cifar} shows the pixel locations and confidence of these 5\% pixel-subsets across all CIFAR-10 test images.
+We found the concentration of pixels on the bottom border for ResNet20 is a result of tie-breaking during SIS backward selection (Section~\ref{sec:supp-addl-performance}).
+Moreover, the CNNs are more confident on these pixels subsets than on full images: the mean drop in confidence for the predicted class between original images and these 5\% subsets is $-0.035$ (std dev. $= 0.107$), $-0.016$ ($0.094$), and $-0.012$ ($0.074$) computed over all CIFAR-10 test images for our ResNet20, ResNet18, and VGG16 models, respectively, suggesting severe overinterpretation (negative values imply greater confidence on the 5\% subsets).
+We find pixel-subsets chosen via backward selection are significantly more predictive than equally large pixel-subsets chosen uniformly at random from each image (Table~\ref{tab:metrics}).

-We additionally find that the SIS subsets for one model do not transfer to other models.
-That is, a sparse pixel subset which one model confidently classified is typically not confidently identified by the other models.
-For instance, 5\% pixel-subsets derived from CIFAR-10 test images using one ResNet18 model (which classifies them with $94.8\%$ accuracy) are only classified with $27.6\%$, $29.2\%$, and $27.5\%$ accuracy by another ResNet18 replicate, ResNet20, and VGG16 models, respectively.
-This result suggests there exist many different statistical patterns that a flexible model might learn to rely on, and thus CIFAR-10 image classification remains a highly under-determined problem.
-Producing high-capacity classifiers that make the right predictions for the right reasons may require clever regularization strategies and architecture design to ensure the model favors salient features over such sparse pixel subsets.
+We also find SIS subsets confidently classified by one model do not transfer to other models.
+For instance, 5\% pixel-subsets derived from CIFAR-10 test images using one ResNet18 model (which classifies them with $94.8\%$ accuracy) are only classified with $25.8\%$, $29.2\%$, and $27.5\%$ accuracy by another ResNet18 replicate, ResNet20, and VGG16 models, respectively, suggesting there exist many different statistical patterns that a flexible model might learn to rely on, and thus CIFAR-10 image classification remains a highly underdetermined problem.
+Training classifiers that make predictions for the right reasons may require clever regularization strategies and architecture design to ensure models favor salient features over spurious pixel subsets.